Sign up for email alerts. Enter your email, choose topics of interest, scroll for Attendance & Chronic Absenteeism

-- After two unexcused absences, the school is required to initiate a parent conference to improve the student's attendance.
+- After three unexcused absences, the school is required to initiate a parent conference to improve the student's attendance.

 - After five unexcused absences in a month, the parent and school must enter a contract to improve the student's attendance.
 Or, the case can be referred to a Community Truancy Board.

 - After five unexcused absences in a month, or ten unexcused absences in an academic year, the school district may file truancy petitions with the juvenile court.

-- If the student is not in compliance with a court order resulting from a tuition petition, the school is required to file a contempt motion.
+- If the student is not in compliance with a court order resulting from a truancy petition, the school is required to file a contempt motion.

 School districts, through their elected school boards, typically adopt policies and procedures relative to these requirements that are coordinated with local juvenile courts.
 Guidelines for school board policies are developed through the Washington State School Director's Association, wherein each board makes adjustments to these guidelines based on local priorities and resources.